-The proposed new Danish Holidays Act of 22 August 2017 has now been finally adopted by the Danish Parliament.
+The proposed new Danish Holidays Act of 22 August 2017 has now been agreed in a broad political agreement

-Therefore in August 2017, the established Holidays Act Committee published a proposal for a new Holidays Act which has now been adopted on 31 October 2017.
+Therefore in August 2017, the established Holidays Act Committee published a proposal for a new Holidays Act which has now been subject to a broad political agreement on 31 October 2017.

 - "The Danish Holidays Act is not in compliance with EU rules"